Hebenstretia dura

 Photographer: Ivan Lätti

-Hebenstretia dura, the cat’s tail or slugwort is a soft perennial.
+Hebenstretia dura, commonly the cat’s tail or eastern shrubby slugwort, is a soft perennial that reaches about 60 cm in height.
 Many erect stems form a bushy clump from branching at the base.
-The small glossy green ovate leaves are spread densely along the stems.
-They have finely serrated edges and tapering apices.

 The habitat is diverse summer rainfall grassland.
 The habitat population is deemed of least concern early in the twenty first century.

 H. dura was evaluated for horticultural merit in a study in Pennsylvania in the USA in 2002 with the following results: performance strengths were vigour, resistance to disease and pests, uniformity in size and foliage appearance.
-The plant’s ease of cultivation, unique blooms, glossy foliage and small stature were seen to make it ideal for intimate outdoor spaces where its sweet fragrance can be appreciated on warm evenings (www.plantzafrica.com; www.actahort.org; http://redlist.sanbi.org).
+The ease of cultivation, unique blooms, glossy foliage and small stature were seen as ideal for intimate outdoor spaces where the sweet fragrance can be appreciated on warm evenings.